BMClab/BMC/README.md

 Marcos Duarte

 This repository is a collection of lecture notes and code on scientific computing and data analysis for Biomechanics and Motor Control.
 The lectures are written using the [IPython Notebook](http://ipython.org/notebook.html), part of the [Python ecosystem for scientific computing]( http://scipy.org/).
 You can view these lectures in different ways: simply read on line by clicking on the links below; or download a single notebook or all the stuff or yet fork this entire repository using the GitHub resources and run the notebooks in your computer or in the cloud.
-This material is far from finished.
+I hope this material is useful to you and I am open for suggestions and comments.

 Introduction
 ------------